-- Follow-up care within the first seven days of the post-trigger window (Quality Metric 2- higher rate indicative of better performance): Percent of valid episodes where the patient receives relevant follow-up care within the first seven days of the post-trigger window. - Quality Metric 2 Indicator: The episode has either: - A professional claim detail line assigned within the first seven days of the post-trigger window with a CPT code in the input field Detail Procedure Code, as listed in the configuration file under "Follow-Up Visits" and there must be, in any diagnosis field, an episode-specific relevant ICD-9 or ICD-10 diagnosis code in the input field Header Diagnosis Code as listed in the configuration file under "Relevant Diagnosis", OR - An inpatient or outpatient claim assigned to the trigger window with a patient discharge status code in the input field Patient Discharge Status and not listed in the configuration file under "Discharge To Home", "Hospitalization - Interim Billing", "Hospitalization - Reserved", or "Hospitalization - Transfer".
+- Emergency department visit within the post-trigger window (Quality Metric 3- lower rate indicative of better performance): Percent of valid episodes with an included ED visit within the post-trigger window. - Quality Metric 3 Indicator: The episode has an included ED visit assigned to the post-trigger window, which is identified by an outpatient claim with a specified revenue code in the input field Revenue Code, as listed in the configuration file under "Emergency Department Indicator".
+Only ED visits with a relevant diagnosis code are included, and there must be, in any diagnosis field, an episode-specific relevant ICD-9 or ICD-10 diagnosis code in the input field Header Diagnosis Code, as listed in the configuration file under "Relevant Diagnosis".